|ArtsNorth Calendar | North Country Heritage | Our Members | About AANNH | Contact Us | Home

 North of Colebrook on Route 3, (603) 237-9302

 The Connecticut River Artisans Group (CRAG) is a "grass-roots" organization consisting of visual artists and artisans from the Great North Woods region.
 The mission of the group is to promote the visual arts and provide support to new and established artists in Northern New Hampshire and Vermont as well as Southeastern Quebec.
 Members are able to participate in exhibits, receive reimbursement for conducting workshops, and be involved with other art-related activities sponsored by CRAG.
 Artists and artisans (photographers, quilters, wood carvers, basket makers, jewelers, etc.) wanting to exhibit should visit the website or call (802) 266-3687.
-Various workshops offered - check website or call for details.
+Classes and workshops offered at various locations - check website or call for details.

 Select Thursdays, 6pm - CRAG Meeting

 Meetings held at 4pm the third Thursday of each month (usually) at various locations.
 Items discussed include exhibits and workshops.
 Contact Les Klinefelter at (802) 266-3687 or email@example.com

 | For more information, call or email Anne Sullivan, Administrative Director

 Like us on Facebook

 Advance tickets are available at the Tillotson Center Box Office, online at www.tillotsoncenter.org, as well as at the door.

 Tillotson Center for the ArtsOffice Hours: Tuesday-Friday, 9am-3pm/Gallery Hours: Wednesday, 1-3pm and at all events